 DEFINITION OF SELF-MUTILATION

 Several definitions of this phenomenon exist.
 In fact, researchers and mental health professionals have not agreed upon one term to identify the behavior.
 Self-harm, self-injury, and self-mutilation are often used interchangeably.

 Some researchers have categorized self-mutilation as a form of self-injury.
 Self-injury is characterized as any sort of self-harm that involves inflicting injury or pain on one’s own body.
-In addition to self-mutilation, examples of self-injury include: hair pulling, picking the skin, excessive or dangerous use of mind-altering substances such as alcohol, and eating disorders.
+In addition to self-mutilation, examples of self-injury include: hair pulling, picking the skin, excessive or dangerous use of mind-altering substances and eating disorders.

 Favazza and Rosenthal (1993) identify pathological self-mutilation as the deliberate alteration or destruction of body tissue without conscious suicidal intent.
 A common example of self-mutilating behavior is cutting the skin with a knife or razor until pain is felt or blood has been drawn.
 Burning the skin with an iron, or more commonly with the ignited end of a cigarette, is also a form of self-mutilation.

 Self-mutilating behavior does exist within a variety of populations.
 For the purpose of accurate identification, three different types of self-mutilation have been identified: